hugoandrade001/hugoandrade001/README.md

 <h1 align="center">Sometimes you gotta run before you can walk </h1>

-### There was a developer mastering the dark arts of Java, PHP, Go and Laravel.
+### There was a developer mastering the dark arts of code.

 ---

 ### 👋 Hey!
 I'm Hugo Andrade

-💻 Back-end developer at Irroba
+💻 Back-end developer at Ecenture
+🚀 So fucking amazing
-🚀 Leveling up in debugging, clean architecture and scalable API design 🧠 Obsessed with writing efficient code, solving real problems and growing every day
+🧠 Obsessed with writing efficient code, solving real problems and growing every day

 ---